Blazing the Way: Trail Markings a Thru-Hiker Should Know

 Tags or Affixed Markers

-These are typically a plastic or similar badge that is nailed or attached to a tree or object on the trail.
+These are typically a plastic or similar badge nailed or attached to a tree or object on the trail.

-As you may expect these are less than optimal to LNT principles but they are longer lasting than paint and can be more effective when hiking in areas where there is little continual access to repaint.
+As you may expect these are less than optimal to LNT principles, but they are longer lasting than paint and can be more effective when hiking in areas with little continual access to repaint.

 Cut In or Etching

-These are cut or etched into the surface, so like cutting the trail symbol into a rock face, tree trunk, or similar hardened object which can be found on hiking trails.
+These are cut or etched into the surface, like cutting the trail symbol into a rock face, tree trunk, or similar hardened object that can be found on hiking trails.

 Flags

-Trail marking flags are typically tied around a tree trunk and many times are for temporary details as they are simple and easy to remove later making them a good temporary solution but less of a long-term marker.
+Trail marking flags are typically tied around a tree trunk and often are for temporary details as they are simple and easy to remove later making them a good temporary solution but less of a long-term marker.

 There are many non-official blazes that are more like hiker slang than really stand for anything, among these are things like brown blazing, blue blazing, yellow blazing, pink blazing, and many more which I have tried to answer to the best of my abilities below.